ACT

 Click on a question below to view its answer!

-ACBS Members: To suggest a question for someone to answer, click on the "add new comment" link at the top of this page and enter your question.
-To provide a question and an answer to this FAQ, click on the "add child page" link at the top of this page.
+ACBS Members: If you have a question about the therapy, our ACT for Professionals listserv is probably the best place to ask.
+(Click here to join.)
+To provide a question and an answer to this FAQ, click on the "add child page" link at the bottom of this page and contribute a page to the website.